REC-I (Schedule Link)

 REC-I COURSE DELIVERY

 The REC-I will be delivered in a 2 day, 18 hour format (16 hours in the field and roughly 2 hours of optional online training prior).
 The modules are pretty straight forward, and will give a large degree of insight into the class you will be taking.
 On both day 1 and 2, we will ease into the morning with a cup of coffee and discussion about the days objectives.
 We do not rush around, and we do not need to check specific boxes for this training.
 Your instructor will drive the course, but as a student you will have a lot of say on what you want to learn, and you can get all of the questions you have answered by a professional.
+This course is largely framed around participant desires for training, and takes everyone from novice to advanced students through the process of risk management and decision making in a swiftwater setting.
+We will not expand on physics and technical load distribution concepts, but we do typically have time to run through some very basic mechanical advantage concepts to frame the idea.
+We don’t get into advanced level rigging concepts in either of the REC-I or PRO-I courses, but direct our efforts at the fundamental skills necessary to be competent and thoughtful in a variety of river rescue settings.
+The REC-I course is suitable for a wide range of skill-sets and a must have course for those wishing to advance skills.

 WHAT TO EXPECT